+At The Royal School, we understand the importance of a well-rounded, fulfilling curriculum to prepare our pupils for the next stage of education, and for their present and future role as global citizens.
 English is an integral part of learning at The Royal School, as it develops children's ability to listen, speak, read and write for a wide range of purposes.
-Our school vision expects children to be positive participators in their community.
-Strong communication skills are required for effective community children participation.
-We encourage to communicate purposely, creatively and imaginatively, through the use of written and verbal language.
-We support children's agency across English developing a sense of responsibility to participate in their own learning through purposely selecting contexts for learning that are purposeful and interesting to children within the class.
-Children are encouraged to become enthusiastic and critical readers of stories, poetry, playscripts, non-fiction and media texts.
-We expand the children's knowledge and understanding of how language works by drawing on high quality examples of effective language.
-Children use their knowledge, skills and understanding in speaking, reading and writing across a range of different contexts.
+Our school vision encourages children to be positive participators in their community and this requires strong and effective communication skills.
+We encourage children to communicate purposely, creatively and imaginatively, through the use of written and verbal language.
+We support children's agency across English by developing a sense of responsibility to participate in their own learning through purposely selecting contexts for learning that are purposeful and interesting to children within each class.